Jerry Taft, ABC7 meteorologist for 33 years, dies at 77

 "They said we'll give you fourteen-fifty.
 I figured $1,450 a month, bought new suits.
 It was $14.50 a show.
 Got my first check, it was $62," he said.

-Jerry was well-known for for his sense of humor and his ability to laugh at mistakes.
+Jerry was well-known for his sense of humor and his ability to laugh at mistakes.

+Jerry's colleagues at ABC7 shared some of their memories of him Friday morning.

+Tracy Butler recalled his work with the March of Dimes Sunshine Rally.

+"I can hear it, I will always hear it.
+You will never forget it because it was so infectious.
+He'd start laughing, you'd start laughing and you couldn't stop laughing," Varon said.

-"One of the things that makes him so approachable is the fact that he doesn't take himself seriously, he's taking what he does professionally seriously, never himself," said Alan Krashesky when Jerry retired.
+At the time of Jerry's retirement, Alan Krashesky said "One of the things that makes him so approachable is the fact that he doesn't take himself seriously, he's taking what he does professionally seriously, never himself."

-"People remember the laugh, I don't know how many newscasts there have been where he gets the giggles," said Kathy Brock when Jerry retired.
+Also speaking when Jerry retired, Kathy Brock shared, "People remember the laugh, I don't know how many newscasts there have been where he gets the giggles."

+Jerry came to Chicago to work for NBC and moved over to ABC7 in 1984.

 We extend our condolences to the Taft family.